-- Programs that target child participants in PreK-2nd grade will use a post-only, parent questionnaire (i.e., MFF Parent Survey) with parents of the child participants. - Programs that target child participants in 3rd-5th grade will use a post/retrospective-prequestionnaire with participants (i.e., That's Me, My Choices). - Programs that target adolescent participants in 6th-12th grade (age 12-18) will use the 9-item dietary assessment component of the National Youth Risk Behavior Survey (YRBS) developed by the Centers for Disease Control and Prevention1 (i.e., Fruit and Vegetable Screener for Youth). - Programs targeting adults (18 and older) with direct education will use a 6-10 item (6 pre and 10 post) questionnaire adapted from the Food & Physical Activity Questionnaire and Health-Related Quality of Life Measures^{2,3} (i.e., Food Questionnaire for Adults). - Programs who have indirect contact with parents will use one of two, post-only tools selected by MFF: the Food Questionnaire for Adults, or a 10-item survey4 (i.e., Fruit and Vegetable Screener for Adults).
+- Programs that target child participants in PreK-2nd grade will use a post-only, parent questionnaire (i.e., MFF Parent Survey) with parents of the child participants. - Programs that target child participants in 3rd-5th grade will use a post/retrospective-prequestionnaire with participants (i.e., That's Me, My Choices). - Programs that target adolescent participants in 6th-12th grade (age 12-18 years) will use the 9-item dietary assessment component of the National Youth Risk Behavior Survey (YRBS) developed by the Centers for Disease Control and Prevention1 (i.e., Fruit and Vegetable Screener for Youth). - Programs targeting adults (18 years and older) with direct education will use a 6-10 item (6 pre and 10 post) questionnaire adapted from the Food & Physical Activity Questionnaire and Health- Related Quality of Life Measures^{2,3} (i.e., Food and Health Questionnaire for Adults). - Programs who have indirect contact with parents will use the post version of the Food and Health Questionnaire for Adults.